 Suppliers agree to comply with all applicable health, safety and environmental laws and regulations.
 Adverse effects on the community, environment and natural resources are to be minimized and the supplier shall safeguard the health and safety of the public.

 We may send periodic data requests which will support our environmental reporting needs and we ask for your cooperation in our endeavor to improve our environmental reporting and performance.

 Intuit seeks to work with suppliers that partner with local governments and communities to improve the educational, cultural, economic and social well-being of the communities in which they live and serve.

 As part of Intuit’s commitment to a conflict mineral free supply chain, we expect our suppliers will:

-Intuit suppliers agree to comply with all applicable laws and regulations concerning importing and exporting its products and services.
-This includes complying with regulations preventing U.S. companies from supporting or cooperating with an unsanctioned boycott of another country.
-Suppliers should comply with all applicable anti-money laundering laws, as well as laws governing lobbying, gifts and payments to public officials, political campaign contribution laws, and other related regulations.
+Suppliers agree to comply with all applicable laws and regulations concerning importing and exporting its products and services including compliance with trade sanctions, embargoes, and other restrictions.
+Suppliers must also comply with regulations preventing U.S. companies from supporting or cooperating with an unsanctioned boycott of another country.
+Suppliers must comply with all applicable anti-money laundering laws, as well as laws governing lobbying, gifts and payments to public officials, political campaign contribution laws, and other related regulations.

-Comply with the intellectual property ownership rights of Intuit and others including but not limited to copyrights, patents, trademarks and trade secrets; and manage the transfer of technology and know-how in a manner that protects intellectual property rights
+Suppliers must comply with the intellectual property ownership rights of Intuit and others including copyrights, patents, trademarks and trade secrets, and manage the transfer of technology and know-how in a manner that protects intellectual property rights.

 Protecting the Information of Intuit Customers and Third Parties